 Today, I go to Dr. Bass for all of my enhancements.
 Without sounding full of myself, I know that I am externally beautiful.
 I also know that I never needed any cosmetic procedures.
 I do this for myself, because I really love the way it looks.
 I have a close friend who was concerned about me possibly taking it too far, and looking like Big Ang (may she rest in peace).
 Knowing precisely what I want is helpful for Dr. Bass, and for myself.
 I do not intend on exaggerating my mouth, or face, for that matter.
 I like having full lips.
 I feel even sexier than I did before.
 If you didn’t know, I have just celebrated my 34th birthday.
 I plan on extending my youthful look for as long as I can, with the help of Dr. Bass, of course.

 If I’ve peaked your interest, you are more than welcome to give my doctor a ring.
 Tell him I sent you!
-Also, if you have any questions, I will gladly answer them, the best I can.
+Also, if you have any questions, I will gladly answer them the best I can, in the comments below.